Business, employee, office

 BHP stock exchange listings and disclosures

-BHP Group Limited has a primary listing on the Australian Securities Exchange (ASX) (ticker BHP) in Australia, a standard listing on the London Stock Exchange (LSE) (ticker BHP), a secondary listing on the Johannesburg Stock Exchange (JSE) (ticker BHG) and is listed on the New York Stock Exchange (NYSE) in the United States.
+BHP Group Limited has a primary listing on the Australian Securities Exchange (ASX) (ticker BHP) in Australia, an international secondary listing on the London Stock Exchange (LSE) (ticker BHP), a secondary listing on the Johannesburg Stock Exchange (JSE) (ticker BHG) and is listed on the New York Stock Exchange (NYSE).

-Links to the relevant stock exchange company announcements/filings/news websites:
+Refer to the relevant stock exchange company announcements/filings/news websites at:

-BHP makes the following disclosures on shareholders and entities in which BHP has an interest in line with laws and regulations and voluntary commitments:
+BHP makes the following disclosures on shareholders and entities in which we have an interest in line with laws and regulations and voluntary commitments:

 • BHP Group Limited shareholder information is disclosed as required by applicable regulations and listing requirements as follows: